 These rafts are made from used drums and wooden planks motored with a diesel machine.
 The cruise is slow but charming.
-See high canyons on the side of the river, some that bursting small water flow.
+See high canyons on the side of the river, some that burst small water flow.

 Waterfall With Turquoise River

 Enjoy the gentle stream by lying on this rock.
-Or cliff-jumping from the higher ground and splash on the river below.
+Or cliff-jumping from the higher ground and splashing on the river below.
 The water is turquoise, thanks to the lack of mud unlike in more fertile land.
 Swim around or just dip, there isn’t a wrong way to enjoy this refreshing water.
 Rent an inflatable from locals, and sunbathe while floating in the water.

-Canyoning is for adrenaline junkies who are not enough with just taking a plunge.
+Canyoning is for adrenaline junkies who are not enough to just taking a plunge.
 Using rope, climbers crawl down the waterfall from the highest cliff.
 It’s a test for both stamina and concentration.
 Maneuver over the slippery rock while having the sight limited by the cascading waterfall.

 Canyoning requires a special permit.
 It is usually allowed when there aren’t many tourists that day.
 Weather also plays a significant factor.
-As for the equipment, participants can bring their own or rent one in the spot.
+As for the equipment, participants can bring their own or rent one on the spot.

 Rancang Kencana Cave

 Once visitors reach the parking area of the cave, notice that there’s a big tree on the site.
 The cave’s entrance is underground, it’s located behind the said tree.
 To enter, descend down several steps in front of the cave mouth.
-The steps lead to the main room, a large area that still well illuminates by the sunlight.
+The steps lead to the main room, a large area that is still well illuminated by the sunlight.

 Enjoy the beautifully nature-carve wall before continue heading to the second room.
 It’s pitch black further inside, so don’t forget the flashlight (rent one from locals).
 The second room is where the old kings used to meditate.
 As indicated by a sitting stone in this room.